Monoese/VoiceCordAI/README.md

-# VoiceCordAI - Discord Voice Chat Bot
+# VoiceCordAI - Voice Chat Bot in Discord

-A Discord bot that enables real-time voice conversations between users and various AI services, including OpenAI's GPT-4 and Google's Gemini.
-Users can engage in natural voice interactions with the selected AI through Discord voice channels.
+A Discord bot that enables real-time voice chat with AI from providers like OpenAI and Google Gemini, directly within a Discord voice channel.

 ## Features